A Weathers Family Wedding,

 Belmont Plantation was foreclosed by the bank in 2014 and was subsequently put on the market at a dramatically reduced price because of the now extensive restoration work that was needed to bring the home back to its former glory.
 The front porches were collapsing, the entire plumbing system was a wreck, the roof was littered with leaks, and the once stately mansion was filled with mildew, mold, and a variety of Delta critters.
 Unlucky for those critters, interior designer, builder, and historic preservationist Mr Joshua Cain had his eye on the plantation for some time.

-Joshua is a son of the South (a distant cousin of Governor Dennis Murphree who saved Belmont during the depression); born in Brandon Mississippi, and is an ardent supporter of Mississippi historic places.
+Joshua is a son of the South (a distant cousin of Governor Dennis Murphree who saved Belmont during the 1940s); born in Brandon Mississippi, and is an ardent supporter of Mississippi historic places.
 He has a long family history in the state going all the way back to its origination, both in the Delta and the Hill Country.
 It has been his lifelong dream to save and restore an antebellum estate, so he traveled to the Delta in the dead of a bitter 2015 winter and saw the old girl in 9 degree weather- it was love at first sight and the rest will be written in history...

 Belmont Plantation History